-Strengthens Weaknesses 1.
-International brand and promotion of 1.
-Lack of innovative ideas. international awareness.
+Strengthens Weaknesses International brand and promotion of international awareness.
 Perfect financial management model.
-2. The direct sales model is not suited to emerging markets, not as good as distribution retailers.
+Lack of innovative ideas.
+The direct sales model is not suited to emerging markets, not as good as distribution retailers.
 3. Direct sales model, direct contact with customers.
-Opportunities Threats 1.
+Opportunities Threats Opportunities 1.
 Increase advertising and media publicity.
-1. More competitors and fierce competition.
-2. IT industry market development trend is superior 2.
-Technology develops rapidly and is being replaced too quickly.
-3. Large group share.
-3. Competitors shorten the supply chain, reducing the advantage of the direct model in inventory.
+Threats 1.
+More competitors and fierce competition.